pmkrepo/tradetest/README.md

 It also demonstrates thread expiry scheduler which sets expiry as true when maturity date and time passes.
 ### 3. After that there are 3 options
 "Please run the command: add | show | exit"
-- add - add a new trade - it will ask to input each field needed by the trade = show - display all the trades in the store
+- add - add a new trade - it will ask to input each field needed by the trade.
+- show - display all the trades in the store (Sorted with tradeId (asecnding), tradeVersion (descending)
-- exit - exit the application
+- exit - exit the application.

 ## JUNIT Tests
 ### 1. Integration Tests